bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/debugging.rst

    memory information are visible.
 If they are not, right click in the header row and select the memory items from the popup menu that appears.

-A browser window running a Native Client application will have at least two processes associated with it: a process for the app's top level (the render process managing the page including its HTML and any JavaScript) and one or more processes for each instance of a Native Client module embedded in the page (each process running native code from one nexe file).
-The top-level process appears with the application's icon and begins with the text "App:".
-A Native Client process appears with a Chrome extension icon (a jigsaw puzzle piece
+A browser window running a Native Client application has at least two processes associated with it: a process for the app's top level (the render process managing the page including its HTML and JavaScript) and one or more processes for each instance of a Native Client module embedded in the page (each process running native code from one nexe or pexe file).
+The top-level process appears with the application's icon and begins with the text "Tab:".
-|puzzle|) and begins with the text "Native Client module" followed by the URL
-of its manifest file.
+A Native Client process appears with a Chrome extension icon (a jigsaw puzzle piece |puzzle|) and begins with the text "Native Client module:" followed by the URL of its manifest file.

 From the Task Manager you can view the changing memory allocations of all the processes associated with a Native Client application.
 Each process has its own